Tybee Post Theater

 From the late Forties to the early Sixties, citizens and visitors on Tybee Island enjoyed movies and lifetime memories in the theater.
 After a few years, the theater was closed, and for a brief time it served as a sail loft.
 Prior to the purchase of the theater it has stood vacant and open to the elements for over 20 years.

 In 2006 the theater was purchased by the Friends of the Tybee Theater.
-Phase 1 of restoration is complete and a capital campaign is now underway to complete the renovation.
+Phase 1 of restoration is complete and a capital campaign completed the renovation by 2016.

 Just login to your account and subscribe to this theater